Sarah Robb O'Hagan

 Check Fees & Availability

-She is also not afraid to talk about what she calls her “canyon of career despair” in her 20s, using major back-to-back failures to learn, grow, and motivate herself forward to eventually lead a $5 billion global business by the age of 38.
+She is also not afraid to talk about what she calls her “canyon of career despair” in her 20s, using major back-to-back failures to learn, to grow, and motivate herself forward to eventually lead a $5 billion global business by the age of 38.
 Sarah shares firsthand accounts of these peaks and valleys — pairing stories of firings with a behind-the-scenes look at Gatorade’s transformational turnaround under her stewardship — to illustrate what it truly takes to be successful, why you learn more when you play for all or nothing, the importance of humility, and why you must always “play your own game.”
-She also taps into her own experiences with extreme burnout after giving birth to her third child in the midst of the Gatorade turnaround — and how it informed the work she does today helping corporate clients and executives around the world to lead healthy high performing teams.
+She also taps into her own experiences with extreme burnout after giving birth to her third child in the midst of the Gatorade turnaround — and how it informed the work she does with EXOS today helping corporate clients and executives around the world to lead healthy high performing teams.

-Sarah has been named twice to Forbes magazine’s list of the “Most Powerful Women in Sports,” named a “Woman to Watch” by Ad Age magazine, dubbed one of the “Most Creative People in Business” by Fast Company, and named to “40 Under 40” lists by Sports Business Journal, Crain’s Chicago Business, and Sports Goods Business.
-She also complements her operating experience with board service, having served on the boards of Strava, as well as her current role as an independent director for JetBlue Airways.
+Robb O’Hagan has been named twice to Forbes magazine’s list of the “Most Powerful Women in Sports,” named a “Woman to Watch” by Ad Age magazine, dubbed one of the “Most Creative People in Business” by Fast Company, and named to “40 Under 40” lists by Sports Business Journal, Crain’s Chicago Business, and Sports Goods Business.
+She also complements her operating experience with board service, having served on the board of Strava, as well as her current role as an independent director for JetBlue Airways.

 Sarah is a passionate advocate for an active lifestyle and believes the lessons learned from sports and fitness can be applied to improve performance in the workplace.
 She has served on Hillary Clinton’s U.S. State Department Council to Empower Women and Girls through Sports and is a trustee of the Women’s Sports Foundation.
 She is an active member of the World Class New Zealand Network, as she remains committed to helping the country’s development, international competitiveness, and economic growth.
 In 2016, she was awarded the Sir Peter Blake Trust Award for outstanding leadership, and in 2018 she was named a “WISE” Woman of the Year.